 Sowing Seeds to Wish for a Baby

 Here, anyone who wishes to give birth needed to sow seeds on a small wooden board with a layer of soil a few days before the festival.
-When the seedlings sprout, they look like a small village, and signifies good luck.
+When the seedlings sprout, they look like a small village and signify good luck.

-Once upon a time, there was a girl who was sympathetic towards Niulang and Zhinu, so she would make some delicious pastries (Qiaoguo) and prayed that the two would reunite.
-The Jade emperor was impressed and asked a matchmaker to find her a soulmate.
-So, most young girls would make and east qiaoguo during the Qixi festival with hope for a lifetime partner.
+Once upon a time, there was a girl who was sympathetic towards Niulang and Zhinu, so she would make some delicious pastries (Qiaoguo) and pray that the two would reunite.
+The Jade Emperor was impressed and asked a matchmaker to find her a soulmate.
+So, most young girls would make and east Qiao Guo during the Qixi festival with the hope of a lifetime partner.

-To do this, girls put on new clothes, out mung beans in a basin filled with water to hasten the sprouting process, and make colorful items.
+To do this, girls put on new clothes, put mung beans in a basin filled with water to hasten the sprouting process and make colorful items.
 They burn candles and bow to the stars as well to welcome the fairies.

 Swim in the River Where the Seven Fairies Bathed

 The Chinese believe that on this day 7 fairies come to earth and bathe in the rivers.
 Supposedly, the rivers are magical, prevent diseases, and bring good luck as it is holy and clean during the Qixi festival.

 In Guangdong province, each family fetches water from the river or a well in the morning.
 Supposedly, the water is magical and is used to treat burns and remove sores.